albertoRamon/Kylin/KylinWithDocker/README.md

   <img src=./Images/13.png />
 </p>

-The install by default started Hadoop Cluster and Kylin service, thus you only need conect to the web pages of them to check it.
+The install by default started Hadoop Cluster and Kylin service, thus you only need connect to the web pages of them to check it.

-### Fix ports:
+### Open ports:
 Show map of ports of containers:
 ```bash
 docker ps